intelligent-machine-learning/dlrover/docs/design/support-torch-elastic.md

 With [Torch Distributed Elastic](https://pytorch.org/docs/stable/distributed.elastic.html) , PyTorch can react to worker membership changes or failures and restart worker processes.
-To run a job with elastic PyTorch on a distributed cluster, an elastic node scheduler is necessary to launch or remove nodes.
-Now, [TorchX-Kubernetes](https://pytorch.org/torchx/latest/) supports to launch Pods on the Kubernetes with the min and max number of workers.
-However, the batch size of sync-SGD will vary with the number of workers which may result in inconsistency of model accuracy.
+To run a job with elastic PyTorch on a distributed cluster, an elastic node scheduler is required to launch or remove nodes.
+Now, [TorchX-Kubernetes](https://pytorch.org/torchx/latest/) supports to launch Pods on the Kubernetes with the configuration of min and max number of workers.
+However, the batch size of sync-SGD is varying with the number of workers which may result in inconsistency of model accuracy.
-What's more, how many workers can maximize the training performance including throughput and model accuracy is difficult for users.
+What's more, it is difficult for users to figure out the number of workers that can maximize the training performance including throughput and model accuracy.

 Besides node scheduling, we need a data partition strategy to support the change of workers and recover training data of fault workers.